CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 4. Mirror horizontally (Object → Mirror → Flip Horizontal)

 ### Critical Cutting Settings
-- Text elements: Use outline cutting
+- Text elements: Use outline cutting (if you didn't convert to curves)
 - Solid shapes: Use center-line cutting
 - Verify cut preview before proceeding
 - Place material shiny side down

-### Materials
+### Material Settings
-- If you accidently heat for longer than the recommended time, you may see bubling on your HTV.
-In this case, DO NOT peel immediately.
-As the glue will still be tacky.
-Instead, allow it to cool before peeling.
+For interested parties and my own reference, here settings that have worked in the past for me.
+However, I highly recommend testing first on a small scrap piece.

 - Siser HTV Metal Bronze
   - Silhouette Settings: Heat Transfer, Reflective
   - Blade Depth 1, Force 10, Speed 6, Passes 1

+>**Heating Disaster!** If you accidently heat for longer than the recommended time, you may see bubling on your HTV.
+In this case, DO NOT peel immediately as the glue will still be tacky.
+Instead, allow it to cool before peeling.
+{: .prompt-info }

 ## Troubleshooting Common Issues